TOP 5 QUESTIONS & ANSWERS DURING THE CORONAVIRUS PANDEMIC

 Yes.
 What could happen if child support is not paid during the crisis?
 Washington State can take serious action against those with a child support arrearage including placing liens on personal property, taking a tax refund, suspending driver’s licenses, and reducing credit scores.
 If you have been laid off or have lost income during this crisis and have an open case with the state’s Division of Child Support, you should not delay and contact DCS by phone or email.

 What Is Happening to My Pending Case?
-Are All Court Hearings Postponed?
+Are All Washington Court Hearings Postponed?

 The courts are still handling some matters, using telephonic or video conferencing but King County Superior Court has canceled all civil trials scheduled through June 8th.
 Please call us to discuss the status of your case.
 The King County Superior Court Clerk has updated information on their website.

-What Can Be Done About Domestic Abuse During the Crisis?
+What Can Be Done About Domestic Abuse During the Crisis in Washington State?

 Protection Orders can still be obtained through the courts and enforced during the crisis.
 Shelters are still open and practicing good hygiene and social distancing to keep residents safe.
 The Governor’s Stay at Home order specifically exempts victims of domestic violence, encouraging them to leave and seek a safe location.
 For information on filing a domestic violence protection order on your own you can contact the Protection Order Advocacy Program at the Superior Court by telephone: Seattle 206-477-103 or Kent 206-477-3758.
 Click here for information on how to seek a protection order by email